NREL/HPC/docs/Documentation/Applications/comsol.md

 [user@kl3 ~]$ ./lmstat.comsol
 ```

 When licenses are available, COMSOL can be used by starting the COMSOL GUI which allows you to build models, run the COMSOL computational engine, and analyze results.
-The COMSOL GUI can be accessed through a [FastX desktop](https://kestrel-dav.hpc.nrel.gov/auth/ssh/) by opening a terminal in FastX window and running the following commands:
+The COMSOL GUI can be accessed through a [FastX desktop](https://kestrel-dav.hpc.nrel.gov/auth/ssh/) by opening a terminal in a FastX window and running the following commands:

 ```
 [user@kl3 ~]$ module load comsol/6.1